 Find out more about buying a car through hire purchase [link to1.8]

-Personal Contract Purchase.
-Similar to hire purchase but with lower monthly repayments because a final lump sum – known as a ‘balloon payment’ – is deferred until the end of the agreed term.
-You can either hand the car back or pay the final lump sum to own the car outright or part-exchange for another car.
-There is also a mileage restriction.

-Find out more about buying a car through personal contract purchase [link to 1.5]

-Leasing or Personal Contract Hire.
-This is more like a long-term rental where you make fixed monthly payments until the contract expires.
-The payments tend to be lower than other options, but there’s a mileage restriction and you’ll never own the car.
+Car leasing.
+This is more like a long-term rental, in that you make fixed monthly payments to use the car until the contract expires.
+There are two main types of car leasing – personal contract hire (PCH) and personal contract purchase (PCP)

+The payments tend to be lower than with other types of car finance, but there’s a mileage restriction.
+And with PCH you’ll never own the car, whereas with PCP you have the option of buying the car at the end of the contract by making a ‘balloon payment’.

-Find out more about leasing a car
+Find out more about leasing a car [link to new combined leasing page]

 Other car payment options (H2)